jpb896/mantissa-blog/docs/netlify-cms.md

 # Netlify CMS

-*Jekflix* is ready for Netlify CMS integration, which means you can create/edit posts, authors, categories, theme, etc... without touching a line of code!
+*MantissaOS Release Announcements* is ready for Netlify CMS integration, which means you can create/edit posts, authors, categories, theme, etc... without touching a line of code!

 However, you **can only use this if you're cloning the repo**.
 In the case you're using the `gem`, you'll need to setup Netlify CMS in your project by yourself.